dlebansais/Version-Builder/README.md

 If the solution version number has changed, VersionBuilder.exe will increment the number in the AssemblyFileVersion tag (this is not a typo).
 This number appears as the "Product Version" when looking at detailed properties of a program.

+# Automatic Versioning

+If you put a call to VersionBuilder in the Pre-Build events, your project will be recompiled with a new version number every time a file has changed, and the version number will not be incremented if you just do a "build all".